octoberv29/Android-Developer-By-Google-Nanodegree/Sunshine App/README.md

         2. Added all of the required changes to the SunshinePreferences class to get the location and units.

 7. Database Creation
-    * Save data using SQLite database.
+    * Save data using SQLite database to cache weather forecast on a phone.
         For that, define a schema and contract.
-        Create a database using an SQLiteOpenHelper.
+Also, create a database using an SQLiteOpenHelper.
     &nbsp;

     1. Defined a schema and contract: